 • Supports digital engineering and Industry 4.0 initiatives

-An automotive OEM uses eCl@ss to align component specifications across multiple plants and suppliers, reducing errors in engineering drawings and procurement.
+On the other hand, an automotive OEM can use eCl@ss to align component specifications across multiple plants and suppliers.
+Consequently, this reduces errors in engineering drawings and procurement processes.

 4. ETIM: The Standard for Electrotechnical and HVAC